kavyavasudevan04/EXPERIMENT-6-Introduction-to-Optiperformer/README.md

-Exp 6 Simulation of Optical Communication System
+## Exp 6 Simulation of Optical Communication System
 ## Introduction to OptiPerformer
-## Objective
+## OBJECTIVE
    Download and install OptiPerformer software on your computer and run a sample file.

 ---

-## Overview
+## OVERVIEW

 Optiwave introduces **OptiPerformer**, a free photonic design automation tool that harnesses the full power of OptiSystem and creates specific dynamic design scenarios for student use.